stevenjohnstone/stevenjohnstone.github.io/content/posts/fuzz.md

 ## A Few Minutes of Fuzzing

 That's a bit of a throwaway line.
 How long should we fuzz for exactly?
 That's not really known.
-This puts this kind of testing outside of what usually runs in Continuous Integration as tests quick, largely deterministic are required.
+This puts this kind of testing outside of what usually runs in Continuous Integration as tests which are quick and deterministic are required.

 ## Barriers to Adoption of Fuzzing